Have Questions?

 978-391-9275

-Haven Medical Group LLC has been providing addiction treatment and rehab services to people who live in the Concord, MA. area.
+Haven Medical Group LLC has been providing addiction treatment and rehab services to people who live in the Concord, Massachusetts area.
 Today, Haven Medical Group LLC offers services like motivational interviewing, rational emotive behavioral therapy, anger management, matrix model, behavior modification, trauma-related counseling and others in keeping with its philosophy of following rehabilitation treatments that work best to help clients achieve recovery.

 This substance abuse treatment center also thinks that the way to get the best result for the client is to offer individual care.
 Services are available in the following settings - short term rehabs, inpatient addiction treatment centers, outpatient individual counseling, long term rehab programs, detox centers and others.